-Special attention will be devoted, firstly, to the use of corrective remedies, with a focus on the right to be delisted.
+The first session will address the use of corrective remedies, with a focus on the right to be delisted.
 National interpretations of the GDPR provisions regulating these remedies will be taken into account, especially in order to identify the role played by national constitutions and courts which interpret them (e.g. Constitutional Courts).
 Secondly, the workshop will discuss effective protection in cross-border infringements, with special attention to the coordination among data protection authorities and between them and courts.
-The last session will address the intersections between data and consumer protection, taking into account the new dir.
-2019/770 on digital contents and services, which provides some guidance on the relationship between data protection rights and consumer law.

-The training event is intended for judges and, although to a minor extent, lawyers from all over the EU.
+The training event is intended for judges and lawyers from all over the EU.
 The objective is to enhance the mutual awareness of workshop participants regarding the judicial dialogue instruments which will ensure an effective protection in data protection cases and the interpretation of EU rules in the light of fundamental rights and of general principles of EU law.
 To this end, plenary sessions will be combined with interactive group sessions aimed at stimulating open discussion over hypothetical cases.
 Guidance on the project materials and how to contribute to their continuous development throughout FRICoRe will be also provided.